geekodour/o/content/docs/notetaking.md

 ### Consume {#consume}

 Before consumption it is important to re-organize/re-order information for consumption.
+When consuming, it should be the primary activity.

 > What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.
 > _~ Herbert Simon_